iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 The following ports will be used in the processes:

-* **Autopeering Request Port:** The port responsible for the packets needed to nodes to use the Autopeering mechanism and decide who to connect to in the Nodes Network.
+* **Autopeering Request Port:** The port responsible for nodes to send and receive packets re use the Autopeering mechanism and decide who to connect to in the Nodes Network.
 * **Gossip Port:** The port responsible for the exchange of messages and notifications between neighbor nodes.
 * **FPC Voting Port:** The port nodes will use to send and receive FPC votes.
 * **Message Creation Port:** the port where Users will be able to send transactions to nodes to create their messages.